-Opossums don’t actually play dead when they’re threatened.
+Opossums, when threatened, do not actually play dead.
 Instead, they involuntarily enter a catatonic state.
-Possums, as they are commonly called, are more likely to run the other way, bare their teeth and growl in dangerous situations.
+Possums are more likely to run the other way, bare their teeth and growl in dangerous situations.
 While their bravado is admirable, it’s not very difficult for most predators to overpower them.

-When you see the marsupial “playing possum” it’s because it’s been attacked or caught unaware.
-If it feels threatened by a dog, fox, owl or other animal, it drops to the ground and either closes its eyes or stares off into space.
+When threatened by a predator, the possum will drop to the ground and either close its eyes or stare off into space.
 Its body goes limp, its breathing appears to stop, it discharges its bowels, its tongue sticks out, and it drools.
 And if you poke it, the possum will not respond.
 By all indications, it appears to be dead.

-This defense mechanism is intended to confuse its attacker and allow the possum to escape.
-Many people believe it’s a good act, but according to scientists the possum is actually in tonic immobility or thanatosis, and its body enters a catatonic state in response to fear.
+The marsupial employs this defense mechanism to confuse an attacker and to facilitate its escape.
+Many believe it’s just a good act, but according to scientists, the possum is actually in tonic immobility or thanatosis.
+Its body enters a catatonic state in response to fear.
 “Playing possum” isn’t an act; it’s an involuntary reaction to a threat.

-Many wild animals are turned off by dead prey, an evolutionary tactic that likely keeps carnivores from consuming diseased food.
+Wild animals avoid eating dead prey to avoid consuming diseased food.
 Most predators will give up on prey that plays possum.

 It can take the marsupial anywhere from a few minutes to a few hours to become mobile again.
-While they can survive these types of encounters, they can still be injured.
+While they can survive these types of encounters, they can still be prone to injury.
 Scientists have found many possums in the wild wandering around with healed wounds and fractures, likely from being attacked.